Dynamical Prevention of Topological Defect Formation: Higgs dynamics with a negative Hubble mass term

 around which the mass squared for $\sigma$ is ${(n-2)} c H^2$.
 If $c \gtrsim \mathcal O(1)$, $\sigma$ settles at the potential minimum $\sigma_{\rm min}$, and hence the symmetry is broken during inflation.
-Thus topological defects are inflated away.
+Thus, any topological defects that might have formed during inflation are inflated away.
 Below we qualitatively estimate the dynamics of $\sigma$ after inflation ends to examine whether regeneration of topological defects occurs or not.

-For simplicity, we assume that $S$ is homogeneous and settles down to the potential minimum at the initial time in this paper.
+For simplicity, in this paper we assume that $S$ is homogeneous and settles down to the potential minimum at the initial time.
 In fact, in addition to the radial degree of freedom, the direction corresponding to the broken symmetry, which is physically eaten by the gauge field if the symmetry is gauged, should also be considered when the broken symmetry is continuous.
 Even if $\sigma$ does not overshoot the symmetry restoration point, amplification of angular fluctuations through a momentum transfer from the radial component may still result in the non-zero winding number.
 However such non-thermal restoration is considered not to take place: the fluctuations in the angular component do not reach the symmetry breaking scale and decrease after parametric resonance ends, as shown in Refs.~\cite{Ema:2017krp,Kawasaki:2017kkr}.
 Thus an analysis based solely on a homogeneous mode is satisfactory for providing a sufficient condition for preventing defect formation.

 The zero mode of $\sigma$ follows the equation of motion,